ARCH 199 DDF: Architectural Design & Digital Fabrication, Erik Hemingway, Ph.D.

 Macroeconomics is the branch of economics that examines the aggregate behaviors of firms, consumers and government and their implications for an economy’s output, employment, inflation and interest rates.
 This is done within the context of business cycles, i.e., the short-run, and in the context of economic growth, i.e., the long-run.
 After taking the course, the student should have a thorough understanding of the data that underlies macroeconomic analysis and be able to evaluate government policies that are intended to either smooth out the business cycle or grow the economy.
 As an honor’s course, added attention will be given to current policy debates such as the 2007-2009 Great Recession, social security, soaring public debt, China’s growth miracle, Brexit and Grexit.

-***Campus has granted every section of this course with general education credit for Social & Behavioral Sciences: Social Sciences.***
+***Campus has granted every section of this course with General Education credit for Social Sciences.***

 Energy is an exciting and far-reaching topic to study because it affects everything you do from social activities to scholastics.
 This course is fun and stimulating.
 There is a demonstration or field trip every day, including a tour of the University’s power plant and nuclear reactor.
 The course examines energy technologies and their environmental significance from a simple elementary approach which presupposes no prior scientific or technological background.
 All present and potential future energy sources are studied, including fossil fuels and solar, hydro, wind, and nuclear power.
 Energy-related incidents will be studied with emphasis on their environmental, economic, and social consequences.

-***Campus has granted this course with general education credits for Natural Sciences & Technology: Physical Sciences and Quantitative Reasoning II.***
+***Campus has granted this course with Physical Sciences and Quant Reasoning II general education credit.***

 Instructor: Prof. Andruczyk is an Assistant Research Professor in the Department of Nuclear, Plasma and Radiological Engineering and is in charge of the HIDRA device at the University of Illinois.
 Previously he was a Research Engineer at the Princeton Plasma Physics Labs from 2012 – 2014.
 He currently is an Assistant Research Professor at the Center for Plasma-Material Interactions, a multidisciplinary center at the University of Illinois.
 Prof. Andruczyk conducts research into plasma edge studies and PFC materials as well as research related to manufacturing in the semiconductor industry.
 Prof. Andruczyk has previously worked as a post-doc at the Max Planck Institute for Plasma Physics, Greifswald where the W-7X Stellarator is being built.
 He has extensive expertise in plasma diagnostics including the development and running of diagnostic He beams and has installed two on H-1NF Heliac in Canberra, Australia and the WEGA Stellarator in Greifswald, Germany.

-EPSY 199: Understanding Adolescent Development Through Middle Grades Fiction, Chris Napolitano, Ph.D.
+EPSY 199A: Understanding Adolescent Development Through Middle Grades Fiction, Chris Napolitano, Ph.D.

 Is adolescence inevitably a period of “storm and stress?”
 Are all adolescents bound to rebel against their parents, challenge social norms, and engage in problem behaviors?
 In this class, we complicate popular (and inaccurate) perceptions of adolescence.
 Students will complete this course with an understanding of the dynamic changes that take place during adolescence across four core developmental concepts: identity, autonomy, intimacy, and achievement.
 We explore each of these concepts along three core tracks: (1) deeply debating contemporary theoretical and conceptual work; (2) unpacking contemporary empirical research; and (3) closely reading popular middle grades fiction novels written for adolescents.
 This seminar also presents a unique opportunity for students to interview active middle-grades fiction writers during seminar meetings to better understand how they integrate adolescent concepts into their books.
 To conclude the seminar, students will link information from theories and research by selecting a middle grades (or young adult) fiction book and leading a discussion on that book’s core adolescent developmental concepts and the contemporary research.
 In addition to these learning goals, students will also complete coursework designed to sharpen various academic and professional skills.
 Assignments will involve presenting, writing, discussing, and integrating knowledge across several disciplines.
 In short, active participation in this course will provide students with a modern view on adolescent development, how it is studied, and how it is shaped into evocative and educational fiction for adolescents themselves.

-***This course has been approved by all colleges for general education credits for Social and Behavioral Sciences: Social Sciences and Behavioral Sciences.***
+***This course will be petitioned for general education credits for Social and Behavioral Sciences: Social Sciences and Behavioral Sciences.***

 Instructor: Chris Napolitano is a life-span developmental psychologist.
 His primary research interest is in the development of adaptive self-regulatory action across the life span, and how to best translate this research into programs that promote positive development.
 His work explores how people produce their development through striving for dynamic, unpredictable goals, and is now particularly focused on the self-regulatory actions that maximize gains from unexpected, positive events and the actions that often minimize losses from expected shortcomings.